tl;dr

 Link generated by Hugo with the space after it gone now.

-The weird thing is that when I checked the HTML being generated, it looked identical to the original before I added the shortcode and I had no idea why:
+The weird thing is that when I checked the HTML being generated, it looked identical to the original before I added the template syntax and I had no idea why:

-HTML of the link generated by Hugo after the shortcode was added.
+HTML of the link generated by Hugo after the template syntax was added.

 But at least the whitespace was gone when viewing the article in a browser.
 That’s what matters.

-This shortcode trick can probably be applied to other areas of Hugo and not just for links, but I haven’t done any additional experimenting.
+This template syntax trick can probably be applied to other areas of Hugo and not just for links, but I haven’t done any additional experimenting.

 • Wherever ChatGPT stole got this information from.
 I feel weird using ChatGPT as a reference but that really is how I discovered the solution.